mahjoubi9/mahjoubi9/README.md

-## 👋 Hey everyone, I'm Mahjoubi®™ AKA the Hackathon Queen®™ 👋
+## 👋 Hey everyone, I'm Mahjoubi®™ Full stack & DevOps engineer®™ 👋
 <!--
 **mahjobui9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile -->